 - Their child's Class Teacher

-- The Special Needs Coordinator; Nathalie Palacio, Chloe Fihl-Pearson, Caroline O'Sullivan
+- The Special Needs Coordinator; Nathalie Palacio or Caroline O'Sullivan

-- Their Child's Milestone Leader
+- Their Child's Relevant Assistant Head

-Class teachers are available at the start and end of each day.
-Please be mindful that at the beginning of the day teachers have responsibility for their class and so may need to arrange a time to meet with you to discuss your concerns.
-Appointments can be made to speak to SENCOs, Milestone Leads or the Headteacher by speaking to the office.
+Class teachers are available at the end of each day.
+Please be mindful that teachers have responsibility for their class to be collected safely and so may need to arrange a time to meet with you to discuss your concerns.
+Appointments can be made to speak to SENDCOs, Assistant Heads or the Headteacher by speaking to the office.
 Please give the office a brief outline of what you wish to discuss so that we are best able to help you when we meet.